 We are currently invested in a geographically diversified portfolio of 71 seniors housing properties.
 The types of seniors housing properties that we own include independent and assisted living facilities, continuing care retirement communities and Alzheimer's/memory care facilities.
-We had previously invested in 70 properties which included our MOB/Healthcare Portfolio (consisting of 63 medical office buildings, acute care and post-acute care properties) and seven skilled nursing facilities.
-As described below under "Possible Strategic Alternatives," during the last half of 2018, we entered into a plan to sell these 70 properties, sold 69 properties through January 2021 and in late 2020, discontinued marketing efforts on the remaining acute care property.
-The medical office properties that we sold included medical office buildings, specialty medical and diagnostic service facilities, surgery centers, outpatient rehabilitation facilities, and other facilities designed for clinical services.
-The acute care facilities that we sold included specialty surgical hospitals and the post-acute care facilities that we sold included skilled nursing facilities.
-We viewed, managed and evaluated our portfolio homogeneously as one collection of healthcare assets with a common goal of maximizing revenues and property income regardless of the asset class or asset type.
+We had previously invested in 70 properties consisting of 63 medical office buildings, acute care and post-acute care properties and seven skilled nursing facilities.
+As described below under "Possible Strategic Alternatives," we sold 69 properties between April 2019 and January 2021, discontinued marketing efforts on the remaining specialty hospital (the "Hurst Specialty Hospital") in September 2020 and in March 2022, entered into a purchase and sale agreement for the sale of the Hurst Specialty Hospital.
+We view, manage and evaluate our portfolio homogeneously as one collection of healthcare assets with a common goal of maximizing revenues and property income regardless of the asset class or asset type.

-As of December 31, 2020, our investment portfolio consisted of interests in 74 properties, comprising of 71 senior housing communities, one acute care hospital, one vacant land parcel and one acute care hospital classified as held for sale (which was sold in January 2021).
+As of December 31, 2021, our investment portfolio consisted of interests in 73 properties, comprising of 71 senior housing communities, the Hurst Specialty Hospital, and one vacant land parcel.
 Our strategy is to manage our seniors housing portfolio in a way that will allow us to provide stockholders with cash distributions; preserve, protect and return stockholders' invested capital; and explore liquidity opportunities.
-The exploration of liquidity opportunities, such as the sale of either the Company or our assets, a potential merger, or the listing of our common shares on a national securities exchange, as further described below under "Possible Strategic Alternatives".
+The exploration of liquidity opportunities, such as the sale of either the Company or our assets, a potential merger, or the listing of our common shares on a national securities exchange, as further described below under "Possible Strategic Alternatives."

 We have primarily leased our seniors housing properties to wholly owned TRS entities and engaged independent thirdparty managers under management agreements to operate the properties as permitted under the REIT Investment Diversification and Empowerment Act of 2007 ("RIDEA").
 We have also leased certain of our seniors housing properties to third-party tenants under triple-net or similar lease structures, where the tenant bears all or substantially all of the costs (including cost increases, for real estate taxes, utilities, insurance and ordinary repairs).
-Medical office, post-acute care and acute care properties were leased through the date of sale (ranging from 2019 through January 2021), and the Hurst Specialty Hospital, the remaining acute care property still in our portfolio, is leased on a triplenet basis to a third-party tenant.
+The Hurst Specialty Hospital is leased on a triple-net basis to a third-party tenant.
 Refer to Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Tenant Financial Difficulties" for additional information on the remaining acute care property.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Tenant Financial Difficulties" for additional information on Hurst Specialty Hospital.
 In addition, most of our investments are wholly owned, although, to a lesser extent, we invested through partnerships with other entities where we believed it was appropriate and beneficial.